 The probate research process should not be rushed.
 Valuable records may be overlooked when time dictates the quality of your research.
 For this reason, it is important that you set aside ample time to comb through the probate records.
 If you find yourself confused about abbreviations or the location of records within the courthouse, there is usually someone in the records vault who would be happy to assist you.
 Never be afraid (or embarrassed) to ask for help.

 Fortunately for many of us who can’t easily get to every ancestor’s courthouse, there are some wills available online on genealogy websites, including two of the genealogy giants, FamilySearch and Ancestry.com.
-For example:

 - Subscription website Ancestry.com has made it a priority to curate an enormous collection of wills and probate records from all 50 states.
 At last count, this collection has more than 170 million records—and they keep adding to it.

 - The free FamilySearch.org hosts millions of probate records from the U.S. and around the world (click here to browse their probate and court record collections).
 Many of these collections are marked “browse-only,” which means they are not yet searchable by name online.
 You just have to page through them.
 Click here for instructions on reading browse-only records on the site (it’s not that difficult—and did I mention they’re free?).

 Additionally, libraries or genealogical societies in your ancestor’s hometown or county may have books with abstracts from local wills or other resources related to local probate record research.